Canon Village has a beautiful location near Fish River Canyon...

 Drinks included: Drinks at Canon Village are at an additional cost.

-Family holidays: Canon Village is an informal lodge with lots of space for children to play.
-There is a lovely pool area and fun walking trails around the lodge that families can participate in together.
-The nearby Canon Lodge also offers family activities such as horseriding and nature drives.See more ideas for Family holidays in Namibia
+Family holidays: The simple, informal Canon Village has much space for children to play, a lovely pool and fun adjacent walking trails to explore on family safari holidays.
+Nearby, Canon Lodge offers activities such as horse-riding, trips to see farm animals and scenic drives.See more ideas for Family holidays in Namibia

 Attitude towards children: Children are welcome at Canon Village